BeforeLast/SadNLonelyBot/readme.md

-SAD AND LONELY BOT v1.1.1
+SAD AND LONELY BOT v1.2

 Hello, this is sad and lonely bot.
 A simple discord robot just to waste your time.

 Current Change :
--Added new command to wish you luck
+-Removed wish me luck command option

 Previous Change :
--Added "friendlist" for bot to check whether someone is in "friendlist" or not -Certain command can only be used if the person dm the bot is on the bot "friendlist"
+-Added new command to wish you luck